YOU GOT THE MEATS

 Many think of jerky as “beef jerky”, however jerky is made from almost any type of meat, including deer, chicken, poultry, pork and turkey.

-Jerky is essentially what happens when you take lean meat, soak it brine, and leave it to dry under specific circumstances.
+Jerky is essentially what happens when you take lean meat, soak it brine, and leave it to dry under specific circumstances, according to the University of Idaho.
 This nutrient-dense meat has been made lightweight by drying.
 A pound of meat or poultry will weigh only about four ounces once it is made into jerky, and it can be stored for months without refrigeration because most of the moisture has been removed.
 Salt is added to the meat before it is dried, to prevent bacteria from developing.

 The origin of the word Jerky would be most surprising to many of us, it is from the Quechua word ch’arki, the Quechua being a family of people who live in the Andes mountains of South America.